 30 Mar 11 Books Every Man Should Read

 Over the past year I’ve been interviewed on nearly a hundred podcasts, most of them geared towards men, relationships, sex, and intimacy.
-Most interviewers end with the question, “What book should every man read?”
-So, I developed a list of 11 books every man should read.
+Most interviewers end by asking me what are the top books every man should read.
+So, I developed a list of 11 books.

 In truth, there isn’t one book to rule them all (ya that was a Lord of the Rings reference).

 There isn’t one book that explains masculinity, educates you on mastering the bedroom and the boardroom, all while helping you live a life full of purpose and meaning.

 I’ve read hundreds of books about relationships, psychology, sex, intimacy, and masculinity.

 So I decided to make a list of the books I believe have the greatest impact on men.